Special Weather Statement issued for Bath, Menifee, Montgomery, Powell by NWS - News Break

 Special Weather Statement issued for Bath, Menifee, Montgomery, Powell by NWS

-Effective: 2021-07-08 20:44:00 EDT Expires: 2021-07-08 22:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Bath; Menifee; Montgomery; Powell A LINE OF STRONG THUNDERSTORMS WILL AFFECT NORTHERN POWELL MONTGOMERY...SOUTHWESTERN BATH AND WESTERN MENIFEE COUNTIES At 945 PM EDT, radar indicated strong thunderstorms were located along a line extending from near Sharpsburg to Ewington to near Levee to near Westbend.
-Movement was southeast at 25 mph.
-Wind gusts of of 30 to 40 mph are possible with these storms.
-Locations impacted include Mount Sterling, Stanton, Frenchburg, Jeffersonville, Camargo, Clay City, Clay Lick, Means, Levee, Preston, Bowen, Cornwell, Rothwell, Walkers Crossing, Cedar Groves, Flat Creek, Coons Station, Stepstone, Bean and Fagan.alerts.weather.gov
+Effective: 2021-07-13 14:40:00 EDT Expires: 2021-07-13 15:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Bath; Menifee; Montgomery; Powell A STRONG THUNDERSTORM WILL AFFECT NORTHEASTERN POWELL SOUTHEASTERN MONTGOMERY...SOUTH CENTRAL BATH AND NORTHERN MENIFEE COUNTIES THROUGH 330 PM EDT At 307 PM EDT, a strong thunderstorm was near Stanton, moving northeast at 35 mph.
+Winds in excess of 35 mph are possible with this storm.
+Locations impacted include Owingsville, Frenchburg, Jeffersonville, Camargo, Clay Lick, Means, Preston, Cornwell, Rothwell, Walkers Crossing, Olympia Springs, Cedar Groves, Bean, Bourbon Furnace, Fagan, Tabor, Crooks, Ratlitt, Peeled Oak and Olympia.
+If outdoors, consider seeking shelter inside a building.alerts.weather.gov

 Comments / 0